sarahpursley/dsci510-lab1/README.md

 ### Download Zipped File
 1. Click *Download ZIP* button on the main repo page to download a zipped archive to your local machine.

-2. Unzip files and save files in desired location.
+2. Unzip files and save in desired location.

 3. Change working directory to the saved repository location.
 ```